yashjakhotiya/blog/_posts/2021-10-03-quora-question-pairs.md

 6. Models in consideration:
-    - Potential models for learning representations
+    - Models for learning representations
-        - BERT-like models (RoBERTa, ALBERT, DeBERTa)
+        - BERT
-        - GPT models
+        - GPT
         - XLNet
-    - Potential models for clustering
+    - Models for clustering
         - K-means
-        - DBSCAN
-        - GMM
-    - Potential models for finding similarity
+    - Models for finding similarity
         - Feedforward neural network (FFN)
-        - Gradient boosted trees

 ![](https://yashjakhotiya.github.io/blog//images/2021-10-03-quora-question-pairs/similar-questions-flow-chart.png "Model in action")

-# Potential Results and Discussions:
-We aim to confidently identify a representative question for a query question input by a user, and further list the **_top-k_** most relevant questions.

-# Midpoint results and analysis
+# Final results and analysis

-For this checkpoint, we completed the supervised aspect of our project and implemented a BERT-based model to classify pairs of questions as "similar" or "not similar".
-We conducted thorough experiments and ablation studies to find the optimal model, hyperparameters and data preprocessing & augmentation techniques that gives us the best results.
+### Supervised Learning Pipeline

-**Experiment 1 : Data preprocessing and augmentation choices**
+**Experiment 1 : Data Preprocessing and Augmentation Choices Ablation**

 Through the first set of experiments, we try to observe the effects of data preprocessing and data augmentation on the performance of the model.
 We also apply three different types of models on a sample dataset of 1000 data points from the entire original dataset.
 The results of these are seen in the tables below: